pollyjuice74/DDECC/README.md

 # Denoising Diffusion Error Correction Codes

-This is a further modification and augmentation of the DDECC Transformer model implemented by Yoni Choukroun and Lior Wolf.
+This is a further modification of the data prcessed by the DDECC Transformer model implemented by Yoni Choukroun and Lior Wolf.
 The modification is in a Colab notebook and trained weights are stored in this repo.

 Modifications made Colab notebook: https://github.com/pollyjuice74/Error-Bit-Decoding/blob/main/DDECCT_train.ipynb